KentV12/algorithm_visualizer_react/README.md

-# 🗺️ Algorithm Visualizer
+# 🗺️ Pathfinding Algorithm Visualizer

 A pathfinding algorithm visualizer built using React.
-This project was built for learning purposes; I focused on learning react and implementing a front-end that looks visually appealing.
+This project was built for learning purposes; I mainly focused on learning React itself and implementing its features to my program for a responsive front-end.

 ## 📫 Technologies